 - Meeting location does not necessarily indicate affiliation; meetings may be held in public spaces or religious buildings.

-Narcotics Anonymous has positively impacted people around the world by employing the same principles and traditions universally.
-If you or a loved one is ready to start down the path to sobriety, find a Narcotics Anonymous meeting or organization in your area by visiting the NA Meeting search page.
+The 12 Steps of NA have positively impacted people around the world by applying the same principles and traditions universally (these are outlined in the Big Book of AA).
+If you or a loved one is ready to start down the path to sobriety and you are wondering, ‘where can I find Narcotics Anonymous meetings near me?’, find a Narcotics Anonymous meeting or organization in your area by visiting the NA Meeting search page.
 Meeting schedules may change, so it’s best to verify the information through the local chapter’s website or helpline.

-Members of these chapters are making the same journey to sobriety that you are, and you’ll benefit from continued support throughout your 12-step recovery program.
+Members of these chapters are making the same journey to sobriety that you are and you’ll benefit from continued support throughout your recovery with the 12 Steps of NA.

 Recovery.org is not affiliated with Narcotics Anonymous, NA World Services, Inc. or any of its subsidiaries.
 This information is provided as a resource for those seeking third-party information.